This program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-If you're reading this, you probably stayed in school and started planning out a career outside of showbiz.
-But before you give up on the dream, consider this—Shaun White (Olympic gold medalist) doesn't score endorsement deals, start a clothing and shoe line, or handle the business of his sports career on his own; he has teams of professionals helping him out.
-Likewise, Justin Bieber has a whole crew of people making sure his shows run smoothly, his interviews go well, and most importantly, ensuring that his hair looks good.
-With Northwood's Entertainment, Sport & Promotion Management program, you can pursue a career in the biz, but out of the limelight.
+If you’re reading this, you probably stayed in school and started planning out a career outside of showbiz.
+But before you give up on the dream, consider this – Shaun White (Olympic gold medalist) doesn’t score endorsement deals, start a clothing and shoe line or handle the business of his sports career on his own; he has teams of professionals helping him out.
+Likewise, Justin Bieber has a whole crew of people making sure his shows run smoothly, his interviews go well and, most importantly, his hair looks good.
+With Northwood’s Entertainment, Sport & Promotion Management program, you can pursue a career in the biz but out of the limelight.

 Northwood students seeking to be the next Jerry Maguire and pursue talent management and contract negotiation have gone on to law school upon graduation.

 A Degree That Works

 Here are just a few of the places you’ll find graduates of the Northwood Entertainment, Sport & Promotion Management program:

 - Citadel Broadcasting